 - Authorized, legal representative.

-Arkansas also offers the service of amending or correcting wrong birth records due to adoption, adding the father later, change in surname, surrogate motherhood, or change in gender on the certificate.
+It also offers the service of amending or correcting wrong birth records due to adoption, adding the father later, change in surname, surrogate motherhood, or change in gender on the certificate.
 Contact them for a case-by-case basis appointment.

-Arkansas has a surface area of 53,179 square miles, which equates to 56 people every square mile, making this state the 34th most dense in the nation.
+The state has a surface area of 53,179 square miles, which equates to 56 people every square mile, making this state the 34th most dense in the nation.
 The state was acquired during the Louisiana Purchase of 1803 and became a territory in 1819.

 Population change from 2010-2016